hyperledger-archives/composer/CONTRIBUTING.md

 If you have a question or problem that relates to general support, please ask the question on either [RocketChat](https://chat.hyperledger.org/channel/fabric-composer) or [Stack Overflow](http://stackoverflow.com/questions/tagged/fabric-composer), where the question should be tagged with 'fabric-composer'.
 We would like to exclusively use GitHub issues for bug reports and feature requests.

-If you find a bug in the source code, an error in any documentation, or would like a new feature, you can help us by [submitting an issue](./contrib-notes/raising-issues.md) to our GitHub Repository or delivering a fix via a [pull request](./contrib-notes/submitting-pull-request.md).
+If you find a bug in the source code, an error in any documentation, or would like a new feature, you can help us by [raising an issue](./contrib-notes/raising-issues.md) to our GitHub Repository or delivering a fix via a [pull request](./contrib-notes/submitting-pull-request.md).

 ### Getting Started